zerodaycode/Canyon-SQL/README.md

 a `PostgreSQL` database and an `SqlServer` one in the same project.
 - Is macro based.
 With a few annotations and a configuration file, you are ready to write your data access.
 - Allows **migrations**. `Canyon-SQL` comes with a *god-mode* that will manage every table on your database for you.
 You can modify in `Canyon` code your tables internally, altering columns, setting up constraints...
-Also, in the future, we have plans to allow you to manipulate the whole server, like creating databases, altering configurations... everything, but in a programatically approach with `Canyon`!
+Also, in the future, we have plans to allow you to manipulate the whole server, like creating databases, altering configurations... everything, but in a programmatically approach with `Canyon`!

 ## Supported databases